Multivariate continuous-time autoregressive moving-average processes on cones: Introduction

 \section{Introduction}

 Multivariate continuous-time autoregressive moving-average processes are the continuous time versions of the classical discrete-time VARMA models and have been studied thoroughly over the last two decades, see \cite{MS07, SS12, BS13, Fas16, Kev18}.
-Similarly to their univariate analogs, the CARMA processes, MCARMA processes can be interpreted as the solution of a higher-order stochastic differential equation
+Similarly to their univariate analogs, the CARMA processes, MCARMA processes can be interpreted as solutions to higher-order stochastic differential equation of the form

 where $\mathrm{D}=\frac{\D}{\D t}$, $(\tilde{A}_{i})_{i=1,\ldots,p}$ and $(\tilde{C}_{j})_{j=0,\ldots,q}$ for $q,p\in\MN$ are two families of linear operators and $(L_{t})_{\in\MR}$ denotes a multivariate L\'evy process.
 Naturally, equation~\eqref{eq:bk22-MCARMA-higher-order-SDE} asks for a rigorous definition as the paths of L\'evy processes are in general not differentiable.
 Heuristically, however, we can interpret~\eqref{eq:bk22-MCARMA-higher-order-SDE} as the continuous-time version of a (V)ARMA difference equation and we therefore expect that similar key features governed by the autoregressive and moving-average structure of the defining equation find their counterpart in the continuous-time setting.
-The most notable feature of the (M)CARMA class is its flexible \emph{short memory} structure.
-In general, short memory refers to an exponentially fast decaying auto-covariance function.
-However, the MCARMA class exhibits much more nuanced auto-covariance behavior in the short-time lags and allows, e.g., for non-monotone or sub-exponentially decaying configurations (although no polynomial or linear decaying ones such as processes with \emph{long memory} admit).
-The memory effect is observed in many time series in applications and explains the popularity of modeling with (M)CARMA processes in subjects ranging from finance over meteorology to natural science and engineering, see e.g.~\cite{JBB91, ML04, TT06, BB09}. {}
+Indeed, one notable feature of the (M)CARMA class is its flexible auto-covariance structure, which has the potential to model a wide variety of \emph{short memory} effects observed in many time series in applications and justifies the popularity of modeling with (M)CARMA processes in subjects ranging from finance over meteorology to natural science and engineering, see e.g.~\cite{JBB91, ML04, TT06, BB09}.
+In general, short memory refers to an exponentially fast decaying auto-covariance function such as, e.g., Ornstein-Uhlenbeck (OU) processes induce, which, as a matter of fact, form the subclass of MCAR processes of order one.
+MCARMA processes of general order, however, exhibit much more nuanced auto-covariance functions compared to its OU subclass.